Dvd848/cryptic-crossword/README.md

  * Allows marking clues as completed
  * Allows sharing the current state with other people (or browsers) via a dedicated share link
    * This can be used, for example, to move easily between a desktop and a mobile device
+ * For those with fear of commitment: Offers the ability to try and solve single clues as a standalone riddle, instead of as part of a full crossword

 ## How to solve a Cryptic Crossword?